Ecommerce Lending

 Active desks at community and regional SBA banks, institutional term lenders, private credit funds, unitranche shops, and mezzanine providers.
 When one credit committee says no, another runs the file on the same underwriting package.

-Every intake gets a written response inside one business day: program fit, indicative rate, indicative leverage, and the two or three diligence items that will decide the deal.
+Every intake gets a written response: program fit, indicative structure, and the two or three diligence items that will decide the deal.
 No ghosted inboxes.

 Deal-by-deal structuring